learnershuvam/devstack-in-virtualbox/README.md

 Note: You can always increase the RAM, Hard Disk space and the CPU Cores based on your Openstack requirements.
 Higher configuration is required for running Virtual instances within Openstack smoothly.

 ---
-**Download the Devstack-Ubuntu compressed VirtualBox Image from:** https://drive.google.com/drive/folders/1fCNTFlJGWGm_-d2vyUP9DZGqyQ7QILOP?usp=sharing
+**Download the Devstack-Ubuntu compressed VirtualBox OVA Image from:** https://drive.google.com/drive/folders/1fCNTFlJGWGm_-d2vyUP9DZGqyQ7QILOP?usp=sharing
 ---

 ## Installation Instructions: